 Collaborative for Social, Emotional, and Academic Learning (CASEL) identifies five competencies-self-awareness, self-management, social awareness, relationship skills, and responsible decision making-that should be part of every school and classroom.
-When socialemotional learning (SEL) needs are addressed, student learning outcomes increase.
+When social-emotional learning (SEL) needs are addressed, student learning outcomes increase.
 Within the CalTPA, candidates are asked to address the social-emotional learning needs of their focus students.
-Knowing what the SEL assets and needs are for the selected focus students (and the class as a whole) will support candidates in planning a learner-centered lesson.
+Knowing what the SEL assets and needs are for the selected focus students (and the class as a whole) will support candidates in planning a learner-centered lesson focused on content-specific learning goals.